9 Days Mount Kilimanjaro Northern Circuit

 DAY 6: BUFFALO CAMP – RONGAI 3RD CAVE: 6.8km /4.3mi | 5-7hrs | Alpine Desert

 Altitude lost: 97m

-Day six starts with a climb up the Buffalo ridge and down into Porfu Camp where lunch is served.
+Day six starts with a climb up the Buffalo Ridge and down into Pofu Camp where lunch is served.
 We continue East around the Northern slopes to the Rongai Third Cave.
-Today’s climb is shorter than the day before and you should be feeling better acclimatised to the altitude at this point.
+Today’s climb is shorter than the day before and you should be feeling better acclimatized to the altitude at this point.
 You will arrive at the Third Cave just around mid-afternoon

 DAY 7: RONGAI 3RD CAVE – SCHOOL HUT:4.8km /3mi | 5-7hrs | Glacial Zone

 A steady ascent and over the Saddle which sits between the peaks of Kibo and Mawenzi Peak.
 Continue Southwest to School Hut where you will be served an early dinner and the rest as you will begin just before midnight to start your summit attempt.
 Remember to prepare all your gear, including warm clothes, insulated water bottles, snacks, headlamp, and camera before going to bed.

 DAY 8: SCHOOL HUT – SUMMIT: 5.9km /3.7mi | 6-8hrs | – MWEKA CAMP: 13km /8mi down | 5-6hrs | Glaciers, Snow Capped Summit

 Descent to 3106m/10,190ft